2b-t/stereo-matching/ReadMe.md

 ```
 $ jupyter notebook
 ```
 Browse and open the Jupyter notebook [`src/Main.ipynb`](./src/Main.ipynb) and run it by pressing the play-button.
-Alternatively you can also edit the Python-file `stereo_matching.py` in your editor of choice (e.g. VisualStudio Code) and launch it from there.
+Alternatively you can also edit the Python-file [`src/stereo_matching.py`](./src/stereo_matching.py) in your editor of choice (e.g. Visual Studio Code) and launch it from there.

 ### 2.2 Run from Docker